-A device shall include at least one entry of the profile, location, hardware and name categories respectively in the scopes list.
+A device shall include at least one fixed entry (defined by the device vendor) of the profile, hardware and name categories respectively in the scopes list.
 A device may include any other additional scope attributes in the scopes list.

 A device might include an arbitrary number of scopes in its scope list.
 This implies that one unit might for example define several different location scopes.
 A probe is matched against all scopes in the list.